LukeShortCloud/rootpages/src/computer_hardware/monitors.rst

 5. "Can you see the difference with a 4K monitor?"
 Puget Systems.
 November 12, 2015.
 Accessed May 3, 2020. https://www.pugetsystems.com/labs/articles/Can-you-see-the-difference-with-a-4K-monitor-729/
 6. "4K (UHD) Vs 1080p (Full HD) Laptops: Which One Is Worth It?" tech consumer guide.
 March 18, 2019.
 Accessed May 3, 2020. https://www.techconsumerguide.com/4k-vs-1080p-laptop/
 7. "LCD Panel Types: IPS, VA, PLS, AHVA & TN Monitors."
 PCHardwareHelp.com.
 2016.
 Accessed May 3, 2020. https://www.pchardwarehelp.com/guides/lcd-panel-types.php
+8. "How monitor makers are pixelating the truth to fake you out."
+Digital Trends.
+March 28, 2016.
+Accessed May 11, 2020. https://www.digitaltrends.com/computing/how-monitor-makers-exaggerate-to-sell-more-screens/